schaeferka/k8s-dungeon-crawl/README.md

 - [ ] Create Helm chart (because Kubernetes isn’t scary, it’s just a little bit of YAML).
 - [ ] Add mutating and validating webhooks (because such magic belongs in the Dungeon of Doom).
 - [ ] Test deploying on AWS, Azure, and Google Cloud (because the Dungeon of Doom deserves to exist in the cloud and not just on your dev machine).

+## Inspiration

+Lately I've been spending a lot of time working with Kubernetes and cloud-native technologies.
+Along the way, I ran into [KubeDoom](https://github.com/storax/kubedoom) which inspired me to find a fun way to explore Kubernetes and cloud-native technologies.
+Being able to have fun with CRDs, controllers, and validating and mutating webhooks is an added bonus.
+One thing led to another and the result is K8s Dungeon Crawl.

 ## Contributions